 5) Click Save then the registry file will be exported and saved.

-If you need to restore the registry file, click here to learn how to restore the registry file.
+If you need to restore the registry file, check the article How to Restore Windows Registry to learn how to restore the registry file.

 Hopefully you find this article helpful.
 If you have any questions, ideas or suggestions, feel free to leave a comment below.